-ELEMENT OF THE SHQS TO ACTIVATE CONDITION CONFIRMATION Free from serious disrepair A survey by a qualified surveyor would be required confirming that serious House fails if: disrepair exists before a points award is activated. one of the primary elements (wall structures, foundations etc.) requires repair or replacement of more than 20%; or is activated. two or more of the secondary elements (external wall finishes, windows, doors, damp proof course etc.) requires repair or replacement of more than 20%
+ELEMENT OF THE SHQS TO ACTIVATE CONDITION CONFIRMATION Free from serious disrepair House fails if: A survey by a qualified surveyor would be required confirming that serious disrepair exists before a one of the primary elements (wall structures, foundations etc.) requires repair or replacement of more than 20%; or points award is activated. two or more of the secondary elements (external wall finishes, windows, doors, damp proof course etc.) requires repair or replacement of more than 20%

-\ Scottish Housing Quality Standard
+^{} Scottish Housing Quality Standard